Trump's pick to head the World Bank wins election

-David Malpass, the Treasury official nominated by President Donald Trump to head the 189-nation World Bank, has won election to the post.
+David Malpass, the Treasury official nominated by President Donald Trump to head the 189-nation World Bank, was elected to the job on Friday.

-The World Bank says Malpass was approved unanimously by the bank's 25-member executive board on Friday.
-He will begin a five-year term next Tuesday succeeding Jim Yong Kim, who stepped down earlier this year, three years before his term was to end.

 Continue Reading Below